battlejj/express-battlenet-oauth/README.md

   //battle.net oauth token is available in res.token_data for whatever your needs are });
 app.set('LOGIN_FAILURE', function(req, res){
-  //error is available in req.error for you to handle user permission denial or other errors });
+  //error is available in res.error for you to handle user permission denial or other errors });

 app.use('/', auth);